skorobogatydmitry/excadg/README.md

 ## Tool

-There is a tool script in root folder called `excadg`.
+There is a tool script in `bin` folder called `excadg`.
 Run `./bin/excadg --help` for available options.
 It allows to make and run basic payload graphs specified by a YAML config.
 See [config/](config/) folder for sample configs.

 ## Framework